dkazmer/DomCatcher/README.md

 ### Browser Support
 This plugin is coded in ES6 Javascript.
 Version 3 is supported by modern browsers only. **For IE support use v1.x**; a polyfill for `Element.matches()` may be required.
+Please note, v1.x doesn't have the `on` and `then` prototypes, but rather accepts a callback as the third parameter.